optimalcharb/optimalcharb.github.io/intro.md

 Here is an example of an optimization problem:

-There are three parameters, $a, b, c,$ that, when selected to have different values, can change the solution, $x^*$.
+There are three parameters, $ a, b, c, $ that, when selected to have different values, can change the solution, $x^*$.
 The feasible region is the set of $x$ values that satisfy the constraints.
 For this problem, you could visualize the **feasible region** as the segment on the number line going from $0$ to $c^2$.

 What is the solution to this optimization problem?
 Consider three cases: $a > 0$, $a = 0$, $a < 0$.
 When $a > 0$, the $x$ value in the feasible range $[0, c^2]$ that minimizes $ax + b$ is clearly $x = 0$.
 When $a = 0$, the objective always equals $b$ and every feasible value for $x$ is optimal.
 When $a < 0$, the $x$ that minimizes $ax + b$ in the range $[0,c^2]$ is clearly $x = c^2$.